About reRoot

 Vision & Invitation

 We are living in a time of ecological, social, and spiritual breakdown, alongside a growing crisis of disconnection and meaning.
-Many change efforts fall short, not because people lack care, but because they remain shaped by the same misaligned ways of being and knowing that created these crises.
+Many efforts to respond are genuine, but they stay at the level of policies, programs, and processes, without shifting the underlying orientations that continue to shape these crises.

-reRoot exists to support a return to deeper sources of meaning, purpose, and responsibility.
-We support the transformation of limiting beliefs and premises that create disconnection and disharmony, guiding change at the root.
+reRoot exists to support deeper sources of meaning, purpose, and responsibility.
+We help people shift the beliefs and premises that shape how they act, decide, and relate, so change happens at the root rather than only in policies or programs.

 We envision generative collaborative spaces where people support one another to reconnect with and contribute from their gifts in service of the wellbeing of people, place, and future generations.